openlilylib/snippets/meta/status-values.md

 "Incomplete" statuses
 ---------------------

-In case of "incomplete" statuses, please provide a 'TODO' comment below the status, listing what needs to be done.
+In case of "incomplete" statuses, please provide a `TODO` comment below the status, listing what needs to be done.

 **broken** - this snippet doesn't work with latest